Queensland's borders likely to remain shut for months: Premier

 “If Dr Young says to me at the end of this month, we can open the border, then I’ll open the border,” she said.

-A total of 235 staff and residents at the centre have been tested and cleared.
+A total of 235 staff and residents at the centre have been tested and cleared, with residents moved to other facilities and hospitals.
 Officials are awaiting a further 37 results.

-But Dr Miles said it would be another 12 days before everyone was in the clear.

-On Monday, he said he had asked the state’s director-general of health to investigate the Rockhampton outbreak.

 On Sunday, Ms Palaszczuk slammed the nurse who went to work at the North Rockhampton Nursing Centre after having a COVID-19 test – sparking the outbreak.